 Most short term health insurance plans allow you to cancel at any time without penalty.
 If you make monthly payments, you can simply stop paying for subsequent payments when you no longer need coverage.

 Some temporary health insurance plans also return the unused portion of your premium if you cancel coverage before the expiration date.

 Many temporary health insurance plans waive the deductible for a visit to an urgent care.
 If you visit an urgent care, you are only responsible for copay.

 On the other hand, in ACA compliant catastrophic plans, you have to pay a high deductible (almost $7,000) before the plan starts covering anything.

 In many states, ACA insurance plans for individuals and families no longer have PPO plans, only HMO.
 That means you have to visit a Primary Care Physician (PCP) to get a referral to a specialist.
 Also, HMO plans don't provide any out-of-network coverage.
 Catastrophic plans have a narrow network of fewer doctors and hospitals in-network.

 On the other hand, temporary health insurance plans have a wide PPO network, or you can visit any provider of your choice.

-You may need out-of-network coverage for many reasons: Your favorite physician or hospital is not in the network; the doctor who provides specialized care is not in the network; even if you visit a hospital in the network, other caregivers such as the anesthetist are not in the network.
+You could need out-of-network coverage for many reasons; such as your favorite physician or hospital is not in the network, the doctor who provides specialized care is not in the network even if you visit a hospital that is in the network, other caregivers, such as the anesthetist, are not in the network.

 Temporary health insurance has many advantages, but it also has limitations.
 You should review all plans carefully before purchasing.